Inheritance Tax October 2024 Budget changes – an explainer

 It’s hard to say as this is more complicated than it at first appears.

-The source of the claim that the government expect almost three-quarters of APR-claiming estates to be unaffected is presumably their figures indicating that in 2021-22 (apparently the latest figures available) 73% of APR claims were for assets of £1 million or less in value.
+The source of the claim that the government expect almost three-quarters of APR-claiming estates to be unaffected appears to be their figures indicating that in 2021-22 (apparently the latest figures available) 73% of APR claims were for assets of £1 million or less in value.
 However it is common for an estate to claim both APR and BPR so an estate making a combined claim of up to £2 million split equally between the two reliefs would fall below the £1 million threshold for each but would not fall below the combined £1 million threshold which the government are proposing to introduce.

-It seems unlikely to us that the figures for the value of assets claimed for for APR currently are reflective of the full value of farms in the UK today.
+It seems unlikely to us that the figures for the value of assets claimed for APR currently are reflective of the full value of farms in the UK today.
 Beyond anecdotal evidence there are data indicating that the average price of farmland in England is £27,900 per hectare and that the median farm size in England is around 35 hectares.
 Multiplying the former by the latter gets you to just under £1 million as a rough estimate for the (median) average farm value in England (even ignoring the farmhouse, farm buildings, plant and machinery, etc – admittedly nil-rate bands will knock out some of this though farm owners may also have other savings and assets to counterbalance this).

 So are you saying half (or more) of farms will have to pay IHT after this change?